 The Club has also entered a 2nd team since 1987, originally in Herts Division 7 and consisting of novice players, but gradually improving in strength so that after several promotions, the team lies comfortably in Division 2.

 Due to expanding membership, the Club entered a 3rd team about 12 years ago, and more recently a 4th team.
-We currently compete in Divisions 1, 2, 4 & 6.
+We currently only have three teams due to a drop in membership.
 The Club tries to provide League chess to every regular member, commensurate with their level of ability.

 The club also has two teams in the Cambridgeshire league, which gives more scope for players, and a team in the Herts and District league which is grade restricted so giving more games for those that want to get more experience.